 Admission as a Transfer

 Applicants who have completed at least one full-time year of work in another American Bar Association approved law school may be admitted to advanced standing with credit for not more than one year of such work.
 Those applicants who demonstrate high academic performance during the fall semester may receive offers of admission prior to completion of the first year of law school studies.
 Those offered early admission must complete the full first year in the top one-third of the class or we may reconsider the offer of admission.
 Transfers are considered for admission in Fall semester only.
 If a student has earned more than 31 units, those additional units will not be credited toward the Juris Doctor degree at UC Davis Law School.

 Information Sessions for Transfer Law Applicants

-If you are a current first-year law student and are interested in transferring to UC Davis Law, join Assistant Dean of Admission and Financial Aid Kristen Mercado and Admissions Associate Sophie Mills for an info session in your area during Spring semester to learn more about applying as a transfer student, the new early admission option, and the wide range of opportunities available to transfer students.
-Sessions for admission for the fall of 2016 will be held at King Hall on the following evenings and pre-registration is required.
+If you are a current first-year law student and are interested in transferring to UC Davis Law, join Assistant Dean of Admission and Financial Aid Kristen Mercado and Admissions Associate Sophie Mills for an info session to learn more about applying as a transfer student, the new early admission option, and the wide range of opportunities available to transfer students.
+Sessions for admission for the fall of 2016 will be held at King Hall on the following evenings and pre-registration is required: